 For more information, visit The Graduate School website.

 Include the name and email of each recommender in the online application.
 Recommenders will receive information to submit their form, with an attached letter, through the online system.
 Follow-up with each recommender to ensure they attach a letter of recommendation when filling out the online form.
-Send the letter to recommenders before they are sent the automatic request for a recommendation by The Graduate School’s application system.

 Admission decisions are made following the Feb.
 1 application deadline for Advanced Standing students and the March 1 application deadline for Full-time and Part-time students.